datadesk/slackdown/README.md

 - Lines of text that begin with a bullet(`•`), hyphen(`-`), or digit followed by a period(`1.`) will be rendered inside `<li>` tags.
 - Bulleted and hyphened lists are rendered inside `<ul>` tags.
 - Numbered lists are rendered inside `<ol>` tags.
--- Note that the numbers used in the original text will be ignored and they will instead be rendered using your CSS list style.
+    - _Note that the numbers used in the original text will be ignored and they will instead be rendered using your CSS list style._
 - To include multiple lists add an extra line break between them.
 This line break will not be rendered in the final HTML.
 ```
 - item 1